 Brian Finnegan - Brian has been a board member for over 10 years.
 A Partner in the CPA firm BPM LLP, Brian focuses his attention on the financial well being of LITA.

 Catherin Schwemm - Cathy is relatively new to the board, joining in 2017.
 Her interest in senior care began when she worked at several nursing homes in high school.

 Catherine Sedlock - Cathy joined the Board after being the inspiration for starting Bridging Generations.
 She continues to bring her 2nd grade students from Mark Day School to visit with the residents of Alma Via.

 Deanna Euritt - Deanna joined the board in 2019 and brings over 30 years of nonprofit experience as nonprofit social services Executive Director and a of hospice services manager.
 Additionally, she is an ordained minister and a former CPA and currently offers management consulting services to Bay Area nonprofits.

 Erik Flatt - Erik joined the board in 2016.
 Erik spent the last 27 years working in senior living facilities and is the owner of Three Home Village, a board and care home in San Rafael.
 He also serves on the Board of Directors for The Marin Senior Information Fair.

-Reed McClintock - As Board Chair Reed introduces LITA to his many community connections built during a successful career in property management
+Reed McClintock - As Board Chair Reed introduces LITA to his many community connections built during a successful career in property management in Marin County.

 William Strawbridge - A board member for over a decade, Bill enjoys helping establish new programs and designing research projects to evaluate the many contributions LITA makes in Marin.